The Greenhouse Effect and Global Warming

 Have them practice presenting global warming using their diagrams with peer partners.

-Hand out the Family Response Form (see Attachment One) and go over it together.
+Hand out the Family Response Form (see Handout One) and go over it together.

 Strand PHIL.III Philanthropy and the Individual